If you wish to apply for 2023 to be a trainer, please SUBMIT no later than April 15th.

 You must link to at least one full 5 minute training video showing ground and riding skill to the Appalachian Trainer Facebook Page Message system.

-Horses for the Gold division may already be undersaddle but green, at most.
+Horses for the Platinum division may already be undersaddle but green, at most.

 All trainers will compete in Basic skills (with a ground work section required), Trail Course and Free Style segments over the course of competition in August.